pippim/pippim.github.io/programs/mserve.md

 This video shows:

-1. The Lyrics "Hamburger Drop Down Menu" options
+1. The Lyrics "☰" (Hamburger) Dropdown Menu options
 2. The "Ignore click" option on the menu.
 This closes the menu which is the same as moving the mouse off the menu and clicking outside the menu.
 3. Access the hamburger menu again and select the "Fine-tune time index" option
 4. The *Fine-tune time-index* window opens up and pauses the regular music player
 5. Select lyric lines in the lyrics score
 6. Begin sync button.
 As music plays you can click the line as it is sung
 7. Clicking each line as it is sung is the same behavior as the *Basic time index* function except that additional details are displayed
 8. Finally, the *Fine-tune time index* window is closed and regular music player resumes where it was interrupted

 #### 80% of lines must be basic synchronized